High performing organisations distribute leadership to wherever the best information and capabilities reside.

 Task coordination encourages learning and coordination across units, breaking down silos, again fostering relationships across disparate parts of the organisation, as well as with people or companies outside.

 For management, it is essential to create a cultural context that is fertile ground for distributed leadership.
 But creating such a culture often proves elusive.
 Ed Schein, a former professor at the MIT Sloan School of management created an interesting model that serves as a useful starting point to understand changing it.
 According to Schein, culture exists at three levels.
-First, in visible artifacts such as management activities, incentive systems, office design and dress code, secondly, in the stated values of the organisation and thirdly, underlying basic assumptions.
+First, in visible artefact such as management activities, incentive systems, office design and dress code, secondly, in the stated values of the organisation and thirdly, underlying basic assumptions.
 Much of what exists in an organisational culture is assumed.
 There are tacit rules about how to get things done, beliefs about what’s right and what’s not, what’s fair and what isn’t.

 Leaders cannot change these things directly.
 The trick is to communicate the stated values consistently and at every opportunity and to manage the artefacts so that they are aligned with these values, so that over time, the basic assumptions will change.